AUG/11/2026

 If you are eligible for a refund, we can help you get your money back.

-Are You Eligible for a German Pension Refund?
+Am I Eligible for a German Pension Refund?

-Eligibility for a German pension refund depends on a few things, like your nationality, where you live now, how long you worked in Germany, and how long it's been since you last worked there.
-Let's look at these requirements in more detail:
+Whether you can claim a German pension refund depends on a few factors.
+We need to know your nationality, where you live now, how long you worked in Germany.
+We also need to know how long it's been since you last worked here.

 OCT/14/2023